junxit/us-congress-bills-116/metadata.md

 - 2019-01-28 — Ms. Waters moved to suspend the rules and pass the bill.
 - 2019-01-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 53). (text: CR H1223-1224)
 - 2019-01-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 53).(text: CR H1223-1224)
+- 2019-01-29 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.